odonovro/CSU22012-Data-Structures-and-Algorithms-Project/README.md

 but
 (average number of vertexes from an edge) = (V/E) therefore we get a space complexity of E + E*(V/E) = V + E.
-Since in our case E ≈ 8*10^3 and V ≈ 1.6 *10^6 therefore our complexity is around 1.6 *10^6.
+Since in our case E ≈ 8*10^3 and V ≈ 1.7 *10^6 therefore our complexity is around 1.7 *10^6.
 This is much better than 64*10^6 discussed above.

 The downside of the adjacency list representation compared to the [edge] by [edge] array is, an [edge] by [edge] array has instant access time for any specific directed edge whereas the adjacency list takes (V/E) time (as we would have to iterate over the directed edges at a specific entry of the array).
 This is not a problem however as when running Dijkstra we are not interested in specifically directed edges but rather we have to iterate overall directed edges from each edge.

 2. Searching for a bus stop by full name or by the first few characters in the name, using a ternary search tree (TST)

 While I didn't get to choose what algorithm I wanted to use for this section I think that TST is still the best choice.
-This is because it has a run time for finding an item of O(L + ln(N)).
+This is because it has a run time to find an item of O(L + ln(N)).
 And considering that in our case (10^1 < L < 10^2) and ln(N ≈ 10^3)≈7.
-This is much faster than naive search methods like linear search which has a time complexity of O(N).
+This is much faster than naive search methods like linear search which has a time complexity of O(N ≈  10^3).

+An alternative I may have considered if the algorithm were not prescribed would have been to sort the data in alphabetical order.
+Then use binary search to find the relevant names.
+This would have a time complexity of O(n log(n)) at run time and O(log n) for each search.
+These time complexities aren't too bad compared to TST.
+But the reason TST would win out in my option is Space complexity.
+TST have a space complexity of Ω(L) and O(N*L) but is lightly somewhere in between.
+Whereas storing the sorted data has a space complexity of Ω(N*L) and O(N*L).

 3. Searching for all trips with a given arrival time, returning full details of all trips matching the criteria (zero, one or more), sorted by trip id

-For this I
+For this, I implemented a linear search that added elements to a resizing array as they were found.
+Linear search runs in O(N) time.
+And in our case N ≈ 1.7 *10^6.
+This should take under a second on modern devices. for the resizing array, I initialized it with a size of 128.
+This means if there were less than 128 positive results (which happens in the vast majority of searches) the array would not need to resize.
+This gives it a time complexity of O(128) and space complexity of O(128) in most cases.
+Once the array of positive search results is returned I then call insertion sort on it.
+This would have a cost of approximately O(N^2).